The Evidence Engine

 0

-npx @raknor/aegis scan ./your-project — severity histogram, first 50 findings, and traffic-light pass / warn / fail against 8 frameworks.
+npx @raknor/aegis scan ./your-project — full Rust engine (AST, taint, call graph), severity histogram, first 50 findings, and traffic-light readiness against 9 frameworks.
+Same binary as Pro and Enterprise.
 Runs locally.
 No signup.
 No upload.

 1